 Roasted Pernil - Puerto Rican Roast Pork

-Pasteles ~ Pasteles are made in batches for special occasions, Christmas in particular.
+Pasteles ~ Pasteles are made in batches for special occasions, particularly Christmas.
 Pasteles are similar to a tamale.
-They are made by encasing adobo seasoned pork in green banana dough, then wrapped in a banana leaf.
-Pasteles are then boiled.
+They are made by encasing adobo-seasoned pork in green banana dough and then wrapped in a banana leaf.
+The pasteles are then boiled.
 Families gather and create huge batches of pasteles to give as gifts over the holidays.

 Puerto Rican Food.

-Arroz con Dulce ~ Sweet rice pudding, cooked with milk, sugar, vanilla, and a cinnamon stick.
-Simple, yet lovely and tasty.
-Arroz con dulce is sometimes made with coconut milk with the addition of raisins and spices such as ginger, cloves or anise.
+Arroz con Dulce is a sweet rice pudding cooked with milk, sugar, vanilla, and a cinnamon stick.
+It is simple yet lovely and tasty.
+Arroz con dulce is sometimes made with coconut milk, with raisins and spices such as ginger, cloves, or anise added.

 Puerto Rican Food.